How to Create a Winning Content Marketing Strategy – A Complete Guide

 This is particularly true for those running businesses that sell larger ticket items.
 Items or services that take a lot of thought before purchase usually mean a long sales process.
 That means a client or customer may view 10 pieces of content from you before pulling the trigger.
 They could have even called and enquired, changed their mind and come back again later, all thanks to content.
 In this type of situation, it’ll be hard to attribute direct monetary success to any one blog post or email.
 Instead, you need to look at customer behaviour and overall business figures.
 Things that you can look at here include page visits by customers, website journeys and blog session times.

 To truly measure content marketing success, you need to be a bit of a data wiz.

 Don’t throw away all the data

-While ROI may not always be a figure you can create, there are plenty of industry data sets that you can measure the performance of your campaign by.
-For email marketing, you can look at open rates, click through rates and unsubscribe rates to see if you’re delivering good quality content to the right people.
+While may not always be able to measure in ROI, there are plenty of industry data sets that you can use to measure the performance of your campaign.
+For email marketing, you can look at open rates, click through rates and unsubscribe rates to see if you’re delivering quality content to the right people.

-Remember to always be analysing, testing and improving your content marketing campaign, that’s the only way to ensure it becomes as successful as possible.
+Remember to always be analysing, testing and improving your content marketing campaign using the data that your digital campaigns return.
+That’s the only way to ensure you’re continuing to grow towards success.

-If you approach your content marketing strategy with the above in mind, you’ll be well-positioned to create a successful campaign that can drastically increase the performance of your business.
-While the information contained here will be a useful guide, it won’t replace the experience of a content marketing expert.
-Feel free to get in touch with myself or a member of our content marketing team for more information on how we help businesses grow through smart content marketing strategies.
+If you approach your content marketing strategy with the above in mind, you’ll be well-positioned to create a campaign that can drastically increase the performance of your business.
+While the information contained here will be a useful guide, it can never truly replace the experience and expertise of a content marketing specialist.
+Feel free to get in touch with our in-house content marketing team for more information on how we help businesses grow through smart content marketing strategies.